 Closed Captioning Brightcove videos with CaptionSync is easy using our integration.
-This tutorial describes how to set up CaptionSync's integration with Brightcove systems pre-2017.
+This tutorial describes how to set up CaptionSync's integration with Brightcove systems pre-2016.

-Note that as of June 2016, all Brightcove users will be defaulted to the new Brightcove Studio.
+- As of June 2016, all Brightcove users will be defaulted to the new Brightcove Studio.
 All of your video content, metadata, and user information is automatically available in the new Studio upon login.
 You may switch back to a previous version at any time by clicking the Legacy Studio link, in the top-right-hand corner of the screen.
-To learn how to add captions to your media files using newer versions of Brightcove Studio, just follow the steps in our Brightcove Studio tutorial.

 One-Time Setup (CaptionSync account):